 In September 2011, the Financial Accounting Standards Board ("FASB") issued updated authoritative guidance for testing goodwill for impairment.
 This guidance allows entities to use a qualitative approach to test goodwill for impairment.
 The guidance permits an entity to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 If it is concluded that this is the case, it is necessary to perform the currently prescribed two-step goodwill impairment test.
 Otherwise, the two-step goodwill impairment test is not required.
 This guidance is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-Early adoption is permitted.
-We do not believe our adoption of this new guidance will have a significant impact on our consolidated financial statements.
+This guidance did not have a material impact on the consolidated financial statements.